Combine Dermaplaning with LED Therapy and Chemical Peels: Science-Backed Benefits

 Preparing the Skin for Maximum Results

-Dermaplaning is more than peach fuzz removal—it’s the professional’s secret to optimizing topical penetration.
-By removing the stratum corneum and vellus hair, you create a smooth, receptive canvas for advanced exfoliation.
+Dermaplaning is more than peach fuzz removal—it’s one of the most effective ways to optimize topical penetration.
+By removing surface buildup and vellus hair, you create a smooth, receptive canvas for controlled exfoliation.

-After dermaplaning, even a mild chemical peel can achieve greater visible results.
-Acids such as lactic or mandelic reach target layers more effectively, promoting brighter, more even skin tone.
+After dermaplaning, even a mild chemical peel can produce more visible results.
+Acids like lactic or mandelic can reach target layers more evenly, supporting brighter tone and refined texture.

 The Science: Gentle Exfoliation Meets Cellular Renewal

-This combination is powerful because it leverages three complementary mechanisms:
+This combination works because it leverages three complementary mechanisms:

-- Chemical exfoliation (Peel) – targets dullness, discoloration, or texture issues at the epidermal level.
+- Chemical exfoliation (Peel) targets dullness, discoloration, or texture at the epidermal level.

-- Photobiomodulation (LED) – supports visible healing responses by delivering non-thermal light energy.
+- Photobiomodulation (LED) supports visible healing responses through non-thermal light energy.

 When You Should—and Shouldn’t—Combine These Treatments